aws-samples/serverless-patterns/documentdb-lambda-java-sam/README.md

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

+## Deployment instructions
-## Run the Cloudformation template to create the Amazon DocumentDB Cluster and Client Amazon EC2 instance
+### Run the Cloudformation template to create the Amazon DocumentDB Cluster and Client Amazon EC2 instance

 * [Run the Cloudformation template using the file DocumentDBAndMongoClientEC2.yaml] - You can go to the AWS Cloudformation console, create a new stack by specifying the template file.
 You can keep the defaults for input parameters or modify them as necessary.
 Wait for the Cloudformation stack to be created.
 This CloudFormation template will create an Amazon DocumentDB cluster.
 It will also create an EC2 instance that you can use as a client.